 After you feel moderately comfortable with the algorithm, implement it as the body of doesPathExist.
 You will want to make use of some of those other methods of Maze and Location that we defined earlier.

-NOTE 1: look at the rubric below before you start implementing; I've written it in a "suggested implementation order" that should make it both easier to write and easier to test.
+NOTE 1: look at the rubric on the back page before you start implementing; I've written it in a "suggested implementation order" that should make it both easier to write and easier to test.